morinlab/ProDuSe/docs/source/Config_Files.rst

 Configuration Files
 ===================

 Most ProDuSe commands allow arguments to be specified using a configuration INI file.
-In most cases, this is a much more convinient method of specifying arguments if ProDuSe is to be run multiple times.
+In most cases, this is a much more convenient method of specifying arguments if ProDuSe is to be run multiple times.
 While you can view more detailed info on `config files here`_, a brief overview will be described here.